 HAH's principal sources of non-aeronautical income include retail concession fees and car parking income, property rental income and income from the provision of operational facilities and utilities.
 Retail concession fees are driven by passenger numbers and propensity of passengers to spend in the shops at the airports.
-There are a variety of factors which could adversely affect the number of passengers using the airports as discussed under "Aeronautical Income" above.
-Levels of retail income at the airports may also be affected by changes in the mix of long- and short-haul and transfer and origin and destination passengers; economic factors, including exchange rates and changes in duty free regimes; retail tenant failures; lower retail yields on lease renegotiations; redevelopments or reconfiguration of retail facilities at the airports, which can lead to a temporary or permanent decline in retail concession fees; reduced competitiveness of the airport retail offering; stricter hand luggage and other carry on restrictions; and reduced shopping time as a result of more rigorous and time consuming security procedures.
+There are a variety of factors which could adversely affect the number of passengers using the airports as discussed under the risk factor "The aeronautical income of Heathrow Airports Holdings Group (formerly BAA Group) could decline as a result of a reduction in flights, passengers or other factor outside its control" above.
+Levels of retail income at the airports may also be affected by changes in the mix of long- and short-haul and transfer and origin and destination passengers; economic factors, including exchange rates and changes in duty free regimes; retail tenant failures; lower retail yields on lease renegotiations; redevelopments or reconfiguration of retail facilities at the airports, which can lead to a temporary or permanent decline in retail concession fees; reduced competitiveness of the airport retail offering; stricter hand luggage and other carry-on restrictions; and reduced shopping time as a result of more rigorous and time-consuming security procedures.
 Car parking income could be reduced as a result of increased competition from other modes of transport to the airports, such as buses and trains, as well as increased competition from off-site car parks.
 Other non-aeronautical income could be reduced as a result of a decrease in demand from airport users, such as car rental properties and airline leasing check-in counters.
 Any of these factors could have a material adverse effect on the business, financial condition and results of operations of HAH.